Clear House Accountants Clear House Accountants

 Leasehold refers to acquiring a lease from the freeholder to use the residential property for a set period.
 The duration of these leases varies between 40, 90, 120, or as high as 999 years.
 The leaseholder pays service charges to landlords to help them cover the cost of their offered services.

 To acquire the leasehold, a leaseholder makes a legal deal with the landlord.
 This deal sets down the legal responsibilities and rights of both parties.
-The agreed contract may give the right to manage to one of the parties, in the usual case leaseholder.
+The agreed contract may give the right to manage to one of the parties, in the usual case of the leaseholder.
 Leasehold is a complex process.
-If the with various terms of the lease are not fulfilled, it may result in forfeiture of the lease.
-It is advisable to consult an expert for these matters like service charge accounting and certification.
+If the various terms of the lease are not fulfilled, it may result in forfeiture of the lease.
+It is advisable to consult an expert for service charge accounting and certification.ย

 Service charges are payments to be made to landlords to help them cover their costs while providing services to a building.
-These charges usually fulfil the costs related to the general maintenance of the building, repairs, insurance along with other services.
+These charges usually fulfil the costs related to the general maintenance of the building, repairs, insurance, and other services.
 Other services include central heating or air-conditioning, lifts, porters, laundry and cleaning, shared spaces, and much more (if offered).

 The service charge collected may also be utilised to cover the costs of management services provided by the landlord or by any managing agent.
 Various types of service charges are explained below, which need proper tracking and monitoring to avoid any legal penalties.